haesy/barcode-service/README.md

 * Maven

 ## Usage
-1. Build with Maven: ```mvn clean compile```
+1. Build with Maven: ```mvn clean package```
-2. The folder target/quarkus-app contains the whole application with all dependencies
+2. The directory target/quarkus-app contains the whole application with all dependencies
 3. Execute ```java -jar quarkus-run.jar``` to start the server
 4. Visit localhost:8080